zspooner/HealthDiaryAI-Open-Source/AI_FEATURES.md

 ## How to Use

+### Quick Analysis (Single Log)
-1. **Log Your Health Data**: Enter at least 3 health logs with symptoms, medications, severity, mood, and sleep data
+1. **Log Your Health Data**: Enter at least 1 health log with symptoms, medications, severity, mood, and sleep data
 2. **Navigate to Dashboard**: Go to the Dashboard page to view your logs
+3. **Generate Quick Analysis**: Click "Quick Analysis (1 log)" to get immediate insights
+4. **Review Results**: Examine the AI-generated preliminary insights and recommendations
+5. **Continue Logging**: Add more logs over time for more accurate analysis

+### Comprehensive Analysis (Recommended)
+1. **Log Your Health Data**: Enter at least 7 health logs with symptoms, medications, severity, mood, and sleep data
+2. **Navigate to Dashboard**: Go to the Dashboard page to view your logs
-3. **Generate Hypotheses**: Click "Generate Hypotheses" to start AI analysis
+3. **Generate Hypotheses**: Click "Generate AI Analysis" or "Generate Medical Hypotheses" to start comprehensive AI analysis
 4. **Review Results**: Examine the AI-generated insights and recommendations
 5. **Take Action**: Follow the recommended next steps and consult healthcare providers as needed

+### Data Quality Recommendations
+- **Single Log**: Provides immediate preliminary insights but limited accuracy
+- **3-6 Logs**: Better pattern recognition and more reliable insights
+- **7+ Logs**: Optimal for comprehensive analysis and accurate pattern identification
+- **Lab Work & Tests**: Adding lab results and medical tests significantly improves analysis quality

 ## Privacy & Security